-The remuneration report was subjected to a review by HHLA's auditing firm, PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Hamburg.
+The remuneration report was subjected to a review by HHLA's auditing firm, Pricewaterhouse-Coopers GmbH Wirtschaftsprüfungsgesellschaft, Hamburg.
 The scope of this audit exceeded the legal requirements.
-The auditor's report is included at the end of this report. > Auditor's report
+The auditor's report is included at the end of this report.

 Remuneration of the members of the Executive Board